tansaku/emotional_open_source/chapters/keeping_a_project_running.md

 I had been assuming that the problem was arising when tests failed on another developers machine (for whatever reason) and then a slightly different set of network interactions was arising.
 Or more specifically when a developer was working on a new feature and adding to the tests and then seeing a load of new cassettes and not being sure about whether to add the files, leave them out, .gitignore them or what.
 Not such a hassle for an experienced developer, but working with a lot of folks just getting into coding it seems this is a particular pain point.

+Recently I've been working with some projects that involve webdav and I've noticed the testing setup involves running a little test webdav server locally to give a complete endpoint for the client to be tested against.
+In another project we set up a dummy test server for the tests to run against - not disimilar from what Stripe provides.
+These are feeling like good options to me at the moment as it seems to allow removing the brittleness from acceptance tests, but I expect there are downsides.
+Trying the same approach in a closed source project I'm experiencing inconsistency, but I think that may just be me not using node promises correctly ...

 Notes
 -----